-All STEP pharmacists rotate through rotations in the dispensary, medicines information, technical services, paediatrics, medicine and surgery in the first year.
+All STEP pharmacists rotate through rotations in the dispensary, medicines information, technical services, paediatrics, medicine, surgery and cardiovascular in the first year.
 In the second year, all residents will spend six months in medicine working across a number of specialities.